hyperdefined/CobaltTester/web/template.md

 ---
 This is a list of community cobalt instances.
 This list is generated every hour.
 All requests use the user agent `CobaltTester (+https://instances.hyper.lol)`.

-If you want to be added/removed, ping @hyperdefined on the [cobalt discord](https://discord.gg/pQPt8HBUPu).
+If you want to be added/removed, ping @hyperdefined on the [cobalt discord](https://discord.gg/pQPt8HBUPu) or create a pull request [here](https://github.com/hyperdefined/CobaltTester).

 <details>
 <summary>How do I read these tables?</summary>